Helen Zughaib

 "My work is ultimately about creating empathy.
 Creating a shared space for introspection and dialogue," shares Helen.
 "I ask the viewer to see through someone else’s eyes, to walk in another’s shoes.
 To accept the “other.”
 To reject divisiveness.
 To promote acceptance and understanding and to reject violence and subjugation of anyone anywhere.
 To give voice to the voiceless, to heal, and to reflect in our shared humanity."

-Beginning in Beirut and journeying through different stages of the Lebanon Mountain Trail (LMT) - a 600 km path stretching from Andqet in the north to Marjayoun in the south - Helen will soak in the stories, histories, and stunning landscapes with the help of local experts.
+Beginning in Beirut and journeying through different stages of the Lebanon Mountain Trail (LMT) - a 600 km path stretching from Andqet in the north to Marjayoun in the south - Helen soaked in the stories, histories, and stunning landscapes with the help of local experts.

 Follow us on Instagram!